CortexIntelligentAutomation/docs/content/en/docs/Reference/data-types/session-details/serverdetails.md

 UseSsl is used to define whether or not connection to the server should use [SSL][].

-When using this data type with [Send Email Using SMTP Server Block][], the value of this property depends on the [Port][Port Property].
-For more information, see [Send Email Using SMTP Server Block][Send Email Using SMTP Server Block Setting UseSsl].
+The value of this property depends on the [Port][Port Property] for the following blocks:

+- [Send Email Using SMTP Server Block][Send Email Using SMTP Server Block Setting UseSsl]
+- [Send Email Using Gmail Block][Send Email Using Gmail Block Setting UseSsl]

 | | |
 |--------------------|---------------------------|